18F/identity-idp/docs/backend.md

 ### Form Error Handling

-If form validation is unsuccessful, you should inform the user what nees to be done to correct the issue by one or both of the following:
+If form validation is unsuccessful, you should inform the user what needs to be done to correct the issue by one or both of the following:

 - Flash message